DoThNg/Data-Engineering-Projects/3_ETL_Mage/README.md

 ### Steps to run the data pipeline with Mage:
 **Step 1:** Set up the virtual environment
 - Run command: `python -m venv {virtualenv name}`
-- Create a folder named `dataset` where the virtual env is created. (dataset will be downloaded and saved in this folder)
+- Create a folder named `dataset` where the virtual env is created (The dataset will be downloaded and saved in this folder)

 **Step 2:** Run command:
 `pip install -r requirements.txt` (This will install all relevant python packages for this practice)